Forest, Land and Agriculture (FLAG)

 • Project launch: This project started in February 2020.

 • Public consultation: In 2022, a month-long public consultation was conducted for experts in the FLAG sector to provide feedback on the draft SBTi FLAG Guidance and Tool.
 We received over 1,600 comments from more than 165 organizations.
+Read the public consultation summary report.
 Acknowledging those comments we moved forward with the final version of the guidance and tool.

 • Final publication: We launched the SBTi FLAG Guidance and Tool in September 2022.
 From May 1st, 2023, companies are required to account for their land-based emissions and set separate FLAG targets if relevant to their activities.
-Read more on the FLAG project implementation timelines here.
+Read more on the FLAG project implementation timelines.

 • Consultative Group: This group consisted of individuals from the following organizations: